-The Multilingualizer is truly the easiest to use system to add multilingual capabilities to your site.
+The Multilingualizer is the easiest to use system to add multilingual capabilities to your site.
 Below, you can learn everything you need to build out your multilingual site on any platform and bring new traffic and markets to your website.
 If you don’t have it yet, you can buy the Multilingualizer here.

 - How to install the Multilingualizer